ItsNotSoftware/nav6d/README.md

 Tune these parameters to match your robot geometry, map resolution, and search performance requirements.

+> **Performance tip:** OctoMap resolution has a noticeable impact on planning speed—finer grids explode the number of voxels the A* search and collision checks must touch.
+In our tests a 0.2 m resolution offered a good trade-off between fidelity and runtime; use coarser maps if you need faster replans.

 ## Example Usage

 1. Start an OctoMap server (or another compatible map publisher):